true-brains/react-ui-generator/README.md

 ## Features

 - easy to generate form from the simple metadata description;
-- set up custom layout on JSX (not on metadata, becouse markup-on-json is pain);
+- set up custom layout on JSX (not on metadata, because markup-on-json is pain);
 - easy to add a custom types of fields (renderers);
-- easy to add a custom layouts;
+- easy to add custom layouts;
 - pure! (no state, just props).
 Easy to integrate with frameworks (Redux, etc);
 - nested forms (in progress).
-Easy to implement dynamic forms (add field at runtime, etc).
+Easy to implement dynamic forms (add/remove fields at runtime, etc).

 ## TODO